ardimirzaei/FlightPassengersData/README.md

 ## Load the R file
+Running the source file can be done as so:
 ``` R
 source('https://raw.githubusercontent.com/ardimirzaei/FlightPassengersData/master/FlightPassengersManifest.R')
 ```
+However, two csv files are required to be in your working directory.
+They are the female and male weights and charts.

 ## Using the data set
 To create a simple database run as